napcs/katacoda-scenarios/tailscale_funnel/prerequisites.md

 * [Node.js](https://nodejs.org/) installed to run the server.
 * Basic familiarity with command line operations.

-Since you're running this interactive terminal, Node.js is already installed for you.
+Since you're running this interactive lab, you'll find that Node.js is already installed for you.

 Verify that with the following command: